-Mitsuhiro Harada has been a partner in the M&A/corporate group at Nishimura & Asahi since 2010 and was previously seconded to the US international law firm, Sullivan & Cromwell LLP, in New York for one year.
-Mr Harada has represented Japanese and non-Japanese buyers and sellers in numerous cross-border commercial transactions in various industries, including stock and asset acquisitions, private equity and venture capital investments, joint ventures and strategic alliances.
+Mitsuhiro Harada has been a partner in the M&A/corporate group at Nishimura & Asahi since 2010 and was previously seconded to the US international law firm Sullivan & Cromwell LLP in New York for one year.
+Mr Harada has represented both Japanese and non-Japanese buyers or sellers in numerous cross-border commercial transactions in various industries, including stock and asset acquisitions, private equity and venture capital investments and strategic alliances.
+Mr Harada also has been involved in acquisitions and joint ventures in and outside Japan, especially in the South East Asian countries.